 What a coincidence.

-On the October 3rd I have finished my 12 days fast and on the same day mr. Yoshinori Ohsumi got a Nobel Prize for his discoveries concerning the processes which happen in fasting cells:
+On the October 3rd I have finished my 12 days water fast and on the same day mr. Yoshinori Ohsumi got a Nobel Prize for his discoveries concerning the processes happening in the fasting cells:

 The Nobel Assembly at Karolinska Institutet has today decided to award